gilbitron/staticus/content/docs/templates.md

 * `path` - The path to the page
 * `title` - The title of the page
-* `fontMatter` - An optional array of front matter data for the page
+* `frontMatter` - An optional array of front matter data for the page

 Collection entries contain the same data but also have the following attributes: